Becoming You With Julie

 • Steep the Chai: Heat the water until just below boiling (around 200°F).
 Remove from heat, add chai tea bags (or loose-leaf in a tea infuser), and steep for 5–7 minutes.
 Squeeze the tea bags to extract maximum flavor, then discard.

 • Warm the Pumpkin Milk: In a small saucepan, whisk together the milk, pumpkin purée, maple syrup, pumpkin pie spice, and cardamom.
-Heat gently over medium-low - don't boil.
-Look for small bubbles around the edges.
+Heat over medium-low until steaming.
+Do not boil.

-• Combine and Serve: Stir brewed tea into the pumpkin milk, then add vanilla and salt.
-Froth if desired and pour into a mug.
-Top with whipped cream or a sprinkle of spice, if you like.
+• Combine and Serve: Stir in the brewed chai, vanilla, and salt.
+Froth if desired, pour into a mug, and add toppings if you like.
+See notes.

 Video